 The greatest example of obedience ever may be Christ praying in the garden, “Father, if thou be willing, remove this cup from me: nevertheless not my will, but thine, be done.“ (Lk 22:42) As He’d planned from eternity past, His will was to ransom those He loved.
 Yet He could not be self-willed in dying for us: He was willing to give that up and die an eternal failure in the garden, lying on His face in the dirt, if that was His Father’s will.
 It was the ultimate submission, where He Himself learned obedience and revealed His perfection.
 He was then fit to author eternal salvation for all who obey Him.
 (He 5:7-9)

-So often God gives commands without telling us why, yet the quickened soul implicitly trusts that God is good.
+So often God gives commands without telling us why, yet the quickened soul implicitly knows God is good.
 Like Christ, the Author and Finisher of our faith, we obey, not always knowing what blessing will come, but that there is blessing in any and all obedience.
 (He 12:1-2) Yet it is not for blessing we obey, but simply for Him, because He is worthy.